JA Future Laureate Scholarship

 - The scholarship must be applied to higher education expenses.

-- The winner(s) must be available to attend the 2019 Junior Achievement Greater Richmond Business Hall of Fame on Thursday, May 16, 2019.
-At this event, the winner(s) will present an award to laureate honorees as well as receive their prize.
-Winners' application answers (essay style) will be published on the JA website and may be used in marketing on social media, print and radio/tv.
+- The winner(s) must be available to attend the 2021 Junior Achievement Greater Richmond Business Hall of Fame on Thursday, May 20, 2021.
+At this event, the winner(s) will present an award to laureate honorees and speak to the audience of 300+ attendees.
+This may be a virtual event.
+Winners' application videos will be published on the JA website and may be used in marketing on social media, print and radio/tv.

 3. Who May Enter

-- Applicant must have participated in one or more Junior Achievement of Central Virginia programs since September 1, 2017.
-This would mean the applicant participated as a 9th or 10th grader during all of last school year or as an 11th grader up to the application deadline of March 16, 2019.
-Programs in which the applicant may have participated include: JA Finance Park, JA Job Shadow, JA Empowered through Ethics, JA Student Venture (Virginia Entrepreneurial Challenge), JA Be Entrepreneurial, JA Career Success, JA Economics, JA Exploring Economics, JA Personal Finance, JA Company Program, JA High School Heroes.
+- Applicant must have participated in one or more Junior Achievement of Central Virginia programs since September 3, 2019.
+This would mean the applicant participated as a 9th or 10th grader during all of last school year or as an 11th grader up to the application deadline of March 15, 2021.
+Programs in which the applicant may have participated include: JA Finance Park, JA Job Shadow, JA Excellence through Ethics, JA Start Up (competition), JA Be Entrepreneurial, JA Career Success, JA Career Speakers, and/or JA High School Heroes.

-- Applicant must be a student enrolled in the 10th or 11th grade at an high school or home school program in Junior Achievement's Franchised Region on the date on which he or she submits a conforming essay and application.
-Junior Achievement's Franchised Region comprises the following counties and cities:
+- Applicant must be a student enrolled in the 10th or 11th grade at a high school or home school program in Junior Achievement of Central Virginia's Franchised Region on the date on which he or she submits a conforming essay and application.
+Junior Achievement of Central Virginia's Franchised Region comprises the following counties and cities:

 - Applicant must be a citizen or legal resident of the United States.